jquery/learn.jquery.com/page/using-jquery-core/manipulating-elements.md

 ## Manipulating Attributes

 jQuery's attribute manipulation capabilities are extensive.
 Basic changes are simple, but the `.attr()` method also allows for more complex manipulations.

-It can either set an explicit value, or set a value using the return value of a function.
+The `.attr()` method acts as both a getter and a setter.
+As a setter, `.attr()` can accept either a key and a value, or an object containing one or more key/value pairs.

 When the function syntax is used, the function receives two arguments: the zero-based index of the element whose attribute is being changed, and the current value of the attribute being changed.

 ```
 // Manipulating a single attribute.